 Acceptance is the key.
 Anxiety can have multiple levels, for some people, it is mild and only happens once or twice or just in certain situations.
 For some people it is advanced and it affects them in every step of their life.

 - For the people who experience some extreme anxiety attacks, they must consider professional help as well.

 - Those who experience it occasionally can work upon it even by following these coping strategies as well.

 Here what we are going to discuss is to accept your level of anxiety.
 We have passed through the identification level, now comes the time where you need to accept to you have this problem and you need to fight this over.

 - First of all, remember, it’s okay if you have anxiety.
 Anxiety is influenced by a number of factors such as genetics, family history, neurobiology, and life experiences.
 It, not your fault if you get into it.

 - But also remember, it’s only you who can help you get over this.
 Unless or until you accept the fact that yes I have an anxiety problem and I want to get rid of it.
 No one can help you out of it.

-- It’s not a one day process.
-It could take as fewer tries as one.
+- It’s not a one-day process.
+It could take a few tries as one.
 And as many tries as months.
 All you have to do is to mark your progress every time you pass through this.
-Consistency and self-confidence is the key.
+Consistency and self-confidence are the keys.